You have gifts to share with the world and my job is to help you get them out there.read more

 But that’s not true at all!

-The real trick is to learning how to make them powerless.
+The real trick is to learning how to reprogram our minds to make our negative thoughts powerless.
 Click play for this simple, but highly effective strategy that will help you cure your “fraud factor” fear once and for all.

 Remember, being present is a muscle that you can strengthen each day.
 The more present and engaged you are in what you’re doing, the less “room” there is to indulge in self-sabotaging thoughts.